-- Plenty of synth sounds and ability to create/edit new sounds
+- Plenty of synth sounds and the ability to create/edit new sounds

 - Within budget (around £1k)

-I was actually prepared to buy the keyboard without trying it, based purely on the positive reviews and YouTube videos, I was sure it more than met my requirements.
-On the off-chance though that I could find somewhere in East Anglia who stocked it, I had a look online and discovered PMT (the music store, not a woman’s monthly hormonal issues), https://www.pmtonline.co.uk/stores/norwich/.
+I was prepared to buy the keyboard without trying it; based purely on the positive reviews and YouTube videos, I was sure it met my requirements.
+On the off-chance though that I could find somewhere in East Anglia that stocked it, I had a look online and discovered PMT (the music store, not a woman’s monthly hormonal issues), https://www.pmtonline.co.uk/stores/norwich/.
 I’ve lived in, or close to, Norwich most of my life and had no idea this shop existed!

-Sadly, they didn’t have a MODX8 in store, but they had the Montage and I figured it would be close enough to get an idea of what the MODX would be like.
-I popped down one Sunday afternoon, had a tinker with it and as expected, thought it was amazing.
-All this happened shortly before my July holiday, so having expressed an interest to the keyboard guy at PMT, I told him I’d be back again to put the order in.
+Sadly, they didn’t have a MODX8 in store, but they had the Montage, and I figured it would be close enough to get an idea of what the MODX would be like.
+I popped down one Sunday afternoon, had a tinker with it, and, as expected, thought it was amazing.
+All this happened shortly before my July holiday, so having expressed an interest to the keyboard guy at PMT, I told him I’d return to put the order in.

-Fast-forward another couple of weeks, I returned to PMT and began the exciting process of ordering lots of kit!
-Unfortunately, the MODX was on back-order with Yamaha, so they promised to update me with an ETA on stock, and in the meantime, I took ownership of some decent studio monitor speakers, keyboard stand, a USB audio interface, and cables to hook everything together:
+Fast-forward another couple of weeks, I returned to PMT and began ordering lots of equipment!
+Unfortunately, the MODX was on backorder with Yamaha, so they promised to update me with an ETA on the stock.
+In the meantime, I took ownership of some decent studio monitor speakers, a keyboard stand, a USB audio interface, and cables to hook everything together:

 The speakers are Yamaha HS5s, recommended by PMT (and confirmed by some quick research online), and the interface is a Presonus Audiobox USB 96.
-The reason for the interface is so I can use the speakers as standalone for the PC, as well as routing the keyboard to them for playback and recording.
+The interface is so I can use the speakers as standalone for the PC and route the keyboard to them for playback and recording.

-The speakers are fantastic: the volume level is perfect for my small office space (they would easily disturb my neighbours if I wanted to) and the quality of sound is far better than any speakers I’ve owned before.
+The speakers are fantastic: the volume level is perfect for my small office space (they would easily disturb my neighbours if I wanted to), and the sound quality is far better than any speakers I’ve owned.

-Sadly, PMT was unable to source the MODX until November due to a UK-wide shortage and backlog at Yamaha.
-After finding this out a few days after ordering, I began searching online to see if any other retailers had them in stock.
+Sadly, PMT could not source the MODX until November due to a UK-wide shortage and backlog at Yamaha.
+After finding this out a few days after ordering, I began searching online to see if other retailers had them in stock.
 I managed to find a couple of places, but the sale went to Hogan Music, who not only had stock but were £50 cheaper than PMT as well, bonus!
-I placed the order on a Friday and it arrived mid-afternoon the following Monday.
+I placed the order on a Friday, arriving mid-afternoon the following Monday.

 The only slight disappointment after setting the keyboard up was discovering it didn’t come with a sustain pedal, as I’d been expecting.
-For the amount it cost, not including one seems stingy, but I suppose not all keyboard players use them.
-I looked online and the official Yamaha FC4A sustain pedal was over £50, so I opted for a cheaper version and bought this instead:
+Not including one seems stingy for the amount it costs, but I suppose not all keyboard players use them.
+I looked online, and the official Yamaha FC4A sustain pedal was over £50, so I opted for a cheaper version and bought this instead:

-All that’s left now is learning how to get the most out of the MODX.
+All that’s left is learning to get the most out of the MODX.
 Oh, and remembering how to play the keyboard…stay tuned!